RSA Encryptor/Decryptor/Key Generator/Cracker

 1234 in string mode.

-Fill in the public and private exponents and the modulus (e, d, and n) as well as the cryptogram.
-The cryptogram should be in hexadecimal form.
-Here are some acceptable (equivalent) examples:
+Fill in the public and private exponents and the modulus (e, d, and n) as well as the cryptotext.
+The key and cryptogram must both be in hex.
+The parts of the key should each be a single hex number, while the cryptotext should be a sequence of bytes.
+Here are some acceptable (equivalent) examples for the cryptotext:

 0x12 0x34 0x56 0x78